- Hourly / - BiWeekly /

 - Monthly / $44,989.00-$71,606.00 Yearly

 A Computer Network Specialist Trainee is the entry level of work planning, integrating, and maintaining software and hardware for local or wide area computer networks to include operating systems software and network communications software.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other Computer Network Specialists.

 Employees in this classification receive close supervision from a Computer Network Specialist Supervisor or other data processing administrator.
 The work is performed in normal office settings and at users' work sites in offices.
 When at users' sites, the work may involve running cables through ceilings and floors resulting in exposure to moderate amounts of dust, dirt and insulation.
 When performing these duties, employees in this classification wear specialized safety equipment including hard hats, goggles and masks.
 When at users' sites, the work may involve exposure to electrical wires and outlets, and safety procedures must be strictly followed.
 The work may require moving computers and printers weighing up to 80 pounds.

 The Computer Network Specialist Trainee, Computer Network Specialist I and Computer Network Specialist II are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
-The Computer Network Specialist Trainee learns to perform duties under close supervision, the Computer Network Specialist I performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed, and the Computer Network Specialist II performs the full range of duties under general supervision.
+The Computer Network Specialist Trainee learns to perform duties under close supervision.
+The Computer Network Specialist I performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
+The Computer Network Specialist II performs the full range of duties and responsibilities under general supervision.

-Learns to consult with users to discuss local or wide area computer network software and hardware needs, to assess existing software and hardware and to survey the sites where networks will be located;
+Learns to consult with users to discuss local or wide area computer network software and hardware needs, to assess existing software and hardware and to survey the locations of new network sites;

 Learns to design the structure of local or wide area computer networks and prepare plans, reports and diagrams documenting the type and location of software and hardware;